pqrs-org/Karabiner-DriverKit-VirtualHIDDevice/README.md

 ## Status

 This project is very early stage.
-There are only a stub virtual keyboard device which can be detected by macOS and an extension manager.
+There are only a stub virtual keyboard device which can be detected by macOS, and an extension manager.

 -   [How to be close to DriverKit](DEVELOPMENT.md)